The Plymouth Colony is probably the most famous of all the earlier colonies in America, and that is due to the story of the Pilgrim's Thanksgiving.

-The first winter of Plymouth Colony was rough and many of the colonists died of scurvy and terrible conditions onboard the ship.
-The Mayflower sailed with 102 emigrants and of the 102, only 57 survived.
-Close to fifty percent of the original colonists died the first year.
+The first winter of the Plymouth Colony was rough, and many of the colonists died of scurvy and terrible conditions onboard the ship.
+The Mayflower sailed with 102 emigrants, and of the 102, only 57 survived.
+Close to fifty percent of the original colonists died in the first year.

 By the time of the harvest, only 53 of the original 102 still survived.
 Of the 18 women, 14 died before the first Thanksgiving, leaving only 4 adult women.

 On March 16, 1621, a Native American named Samoset greeted the settlers of Plymouth Plantation in English.
 Samoset was originally from Maine and had learned some English from the fisherman.

 He educated the Pilgrims on the current history of the region and of the supreme sachem (chief) Massasoit.